19 Mar We Are Still In This Together: 2021 COVID-19 Protocols

-Back by popular demand this season will be the well-thought-out COVID-19 protocols established in 2020.
-If last year proved anything, it was how well everyone respected and adhered to provincial health guidelines.
+Back by popular demand, this season will be the well-thought-out COVID-19 protocols established in 2020.
+If the last two years proved anything, it was how well everyone respected and adhered to provincial health guidelines.
 Each and every guest knew in advance what to expect upon arrival at the RiverBase and took their own responsibilities seriously.
 We are so proud of this effort.

 This season will be no different.
-The same well-entrenched protocols and measures, as outlined in last year’s blog, are in effect again for both guests and crew to follow.
+The same well-entrenched protocols and measures, as outlined in 2020’s blog, remain in effect again for both guests and crew to follow.

 2021 COVID-19 Protocols

 Please be sure to familiarize yourselves with Wild Water Adventures‘ COVID-19 protocols, before arriving at the RiverBase:

 - Remain at home if a) feeling unwell or displaying symptoms of COVID-19; b) have been in contact with anyone else who is unwell or displaying symptoms of COVID-19, or c) have returned to Canada in the past 14 days.
 Guests will be screened before entering the RiverBase.

 - Guests will be required to sign a declaration of health and release of liability waiver, as well as agree to contact tracing.